 3. Visit Anakeesta

 If you want to experience fall from an attraction, visit Anakeesta.
 Anakeesta is one of the best things to do in the Smoky Mountains during the fall if you want to have fun while enjoying the fall scenery.
 Not only does Anakeesta celebrate autumn with fall food, live music, and more, but you can enjoy all the best that the attraction offers all throughout the year.
 For some of the best views of the fall colors, try the Dueling Zipline Adventure or the Tree Canopy Walk.
 When you’ve had your fill of fun for the day, enjoy a meal at Cliff Top Bar & Grill, where you can admire the Smoky Mountains blanketed with the colors of fall.

 4. Attend a Fall Festival

-Another thing you don’t want to miss during the fall is all of the fall festivals!
+Another one of the best things to do in the Smoky Mountains in the fall is visit a festival!
 The most popular fall event in the Smokies is the Dollywood Harvest Festival.
 Dollywood comes alive in pumpkin decorations, fall flavored food, gospel music, and more.
 Not to mention the Great Pumpkin LumiNights, which is a nightly grand finale where the park is illuminated in jack-o-lanterns and full of family fun.
 There will be glow face painting, specialty merchandise, and so much more.
 Other fall events in the Smoky Mountains include Oktoberfest at Ober and the Smoky Mountain Harvest Festival.